-- 1.2 The purpose of the Brightwell cum Sotwell Parish Neighbourhood Plan (BPNP) is to make planning policies that can be used to determine planning applications in the area in the period to March 2032.
-Its policies aim to positively plan for the growth of the main village but to do in ways that will protect the special character of the Parish. - 1.3 Neighbourhood Plans provide local communities with the chance to shape the future development of their areas.
-Once approved at a referendum, the Neighbourhood Plan becomes a statutory part of the development plan for the area and will carry significant weight in how planning applications are decided. - I.4 Neighbourhood Plans can therefore only contain land use planning policies that can be used for this purpose.
-This often means that there are more important issues of interest to the local community that cannot be addressed in a Neighbourhood Plan if they are not directly related to planning. - 1.5 Although there is considerable scope for the local community decide on its planning policies, Neighbourhood Plans must meet some 'basic conditions'.
+1.2 The purpose of the Brightwell cum Sotwell Parish Neighbourhood Plan (BCSNP) is to make planning policies that can be used to determine planning applications in the area in the period to March 2032.
+Its policies aim to positively plan for the growth of the main village but to do in ways that will protect and enhance the special character of the Parish.

+1.3 Neighbourhood Plans provide local communities with the chance to shape the future development of their areas.
+Once approved at a referendum, the Neighbourhood Plan becomes a statutory part of the development plan for the area and will carry significant weight in how planning applications are decided.

+1.4 Neighbourhood Plans can therefore only contain land use planning policies that can be used for this purpose.
+This often means that there are more important issues of interest to the local community that cannot be addressed in a Neighbourhood Plan if they are not directly related to planning.

+1.5 Although there is considerable scope for the local community to decide on its planning policies, Neighbourhood Plans must meet some 'basic conditions'.
 These are:

-- Is the Plan consistent with the National Planning Policy? - Is the Plan consistent with local planning policy? - Does the Plan promote the principles of sustainable development? - Has the process of making the plan met the requirements of the European environmental standards? - 1.6 In addition, the Parish Council must be able to show that it has properly consulted local people and other relevant organisations during the process of making its Neighbourhood Plans and has followed the 2012 Neighbourhood Planning Regulations. - I.7 These requirements will be tested by an independent examiner once the Neighbourhood Plan is finalised.
-If satisfied, the examiner will recommend that the plan goes to referendum of the local electorate.
-If a simple majority of the turnout votes for the Plan, then it becomes adopted as formal planning policy for the area.
+- Is the Plan consistent with the National Planning Policy? - Is the Plan consistent with local planning policy? - Does the Plan promote the principles of sustainable development? - Has the process of making the plan met the requirements of the European environmental standards?

+1.6 In addition, the Parish Council must be able to show that it has properly consulted local people and other relevant organisations during the process of making its Neighbourhood Plans and has followed the 2012 Neighbourhood Planning Regulations.

+1.7 These requirements will be tested by an independent examiner once the Neighbourhood Plan is finalised.
+If satisfied, the examiner will recommend that South Oxfordshire District Council should progress the plan to a referendum of the local electorate.
+If the Council decides to progress the plan to a referendum and a simple majority of the turnout votes for the Plan, the Council must adopt it as formal planning policy for the area, so long as the plan does not breach EU regulations.

-The Pre Submission Plan
+1.8 A Pre Submission version of the Plan contained the draft proposals and was consulted on during November 2016 to January 2017.
+This exercise demonstrated a majority of local community support for the Plan and the general support of the District Council and other statutory bodies.
+Only those land interests that have not been favoured by the Plan have made objections.
+Some minor modifications have been made to this final version of the Plan to ensure its policies meet the basic conditions.

-- I.8 The Pre Submission Plan is the opportunity for the Parish Council to consult on the proposed policies of the Neighbourhood Plan.
-It has analysed existing national and local planning policies and how they may affect this area.
-And it has already sought local community's opinions on local planning issues that the Neighbourhood Plan might help address. - 1.9 The contents of this plan are therefore presented to obtain the views of the local community and other organisations on the Parish Council's proposed vision, objectives and land use policies.
-The final version of the Plan will take into account representations received on this version. - 1.10 The Parish Council has received a screening opinion from SODC, which established the need for the BPNP to be accompanied by a Sustainability Appraisal (incorporating a Strategic Environmental Assessment (SA/SEA) under the EU Directives 42/2001 and the 2004 Environmental Assessment of Plans and Programmes Regulations.
-The Parish Council has therefore consulted the statutory bodies on the scope of the SA/SEA and has prepared a separate Draft SA/SEA report to accompany the BPNP for the same consultation period.
+1.9 The Parish Council has received a screening opinion from SODC, which established the need for the BCSNP to be accompanied by a Sustainability Appraisal (incorporating a Strategic Environmental Assessment (SA/SEA) under the EU Directives 42/2001 and the 2004 Environmental Assessment of Plans and Programmes Regulations.
+The Parish Council consulted the statutory bodies on the scope of the SA/SEA and it consulted on a separate Draft SA/SEA report alongside the Pre Submission Plan.
+Again, changes have been made to reflect the modifications made to the Plan and to add further clarity to how policy alternatives have been compared and the final choices made.

-The Next Steps

-1.11 Once the consultation exercise is complete, the Parish Council will review the comments made and prepare a final version of the Plan, known as 'Submission Plan'.
-This will be submitted to SODC to arrange for its independent examination and then the referendum.

-Consultation

-1.12 If you have any comments to make on this plan, please do so by 5pm on Wednesday 11th January at the latest in the following ways:

-To the Parish Council's email address: bcsparishcouncil@googlemail.com

-Or writing directly to the Parish Clerk: at The Parish Office, The Village Hall, West End, Brightwell cum Sotwell, Oxfordshire

-The Parish Council website contains background information: www.brightwellcumsotwellpc.org